The 2015 « European refugee crisis » highlighted the necessity for cross-disciplinary thinking on migratory issues and their challenges.

-International migration covers various disciplines, such as : geography, history, demography, economics, law, political sciences, sociology, anthropology, ethics, social epidemiology and infectiology.
+The subject matter is extensive.
+International migration lies at the crossroads of disciplines such as geography, history, demography, economics, law, political sciences, sociology, anthropology, ethics, social epidemiology and infectiology.

 At present, no other research institution addresses all of these dimensions.
 Thus, the CI Migration project is to facilitate research and learning across a range of disciplines

 Following the four general affiliation campaigns in March 2018, April 2018, April 2019 and April 2021, as well as the affiliation campaigns for international researchers and PhD students in 2020.
 The CI Migration has selected 638 researchers and 176 PhD students.

 As to the CI Migration goals, two-thirds of the fellows are from the eight institutions of the founding consortium the remaining third is made up of fellows from further Parisian, provincial and foreign universities along with other organisations.